justinhoward0193/BIO153_Fall2025/README.md

 # Instructor’s Use of AI

-In this course, I (Justin N. Howard) fully adopt AI tools as part of my teaching practice.
+In this course, I fully adopt AI tools as part of my teaching practice.
 **AI is like a microscope**—in biology it can reveal patterns and prompt better questions, but the observing, interpreting, and explaining still come from the scientist.

 All course materials originate from **textbooks, curated research papers, my personal writing projects, videos, and my teaching library.**